-It goes without saying that call recording should be quite high on the list of necessities for any business that communicates over the phone.
+It goes without saying that call recording should be quite high on the list of necessities for any business that communicates over the phone (we even included it on our list of cold calling tips).
 Email provides us a written paper-trail of communications, and persistent based messaging has taken over the collaboration world for the simplicity it brings.

 So why shouldn’t our phone calls be saved for later reference, as well?
 In many industries, this isn’t only good practice, but also a legal requirement.
 Thankfully, most Business VoIP and even Contact Center solutions will include their own form of call recording capabilities as a built-in feature.

 But, of course, there might be a better option for your business, as there always tends to be.
 Stand-alone call recording software is an interesting option that might fit the bill better than a limited feature included in your hosted PBX platform.

 Before we jump straight to a direct comparison, I want to provide some quick context: call recording hasn’t changed that much, but there has been a recent shift towards the Cloud.
 Like most processes, moving to the cloud simply brings a host of benefits — the service becomes cheaper and more accessible, with even greater functionality and scalability.